vinodkd/guts/book/01_size.md

 		# program 4
 		println "Hello World"	#SLOC:1, Size: ?

 > Note: Yes, I know that this is possible because of "Platform affordances" and that behind the scenes are some intelligent defaults.
+I also realize that this is not the same as Java's `System.out`.
 We'll deal with this "tip of the iceberg"-ness later.

 Now it seems intuitive that the first program is "larger" than the second one, doesnt it?
-Or, to contrast in the other direction, what if we wrote our HelloWorld.java like so:
+Or, to contrast in the other direction, what if we wrote our HelloWorld.java like so?

 		// program 5
 		public class HelloWorld{